 Lessons are available from 10:00 AM until 1:00 PM or from 2:00 PM until 5:00 PM.
 With Bonaire’s steady trade winds, lessons can be given almost every day of the year.
 Times can be adjusted to fit your schedule.
 Food and beverages are also available.
-Bring plenty of sunscreen and your rashguard, as there isn’t much shade.
+Bring your sunscreen and your rashguard, as there isn’t much shade.

 Kiteboarding can be taught to anyone who can swim and is at least ten years old.
 Warm water, steady winds, and excellent instructors mean kiteboarding has never been easier or more accessible.